Academic Structure

 The exact dates will be announced in the Academic Calendar which is released towards the end of the spring semester.

-The Academic Calendar defines two exam periods, the midterm exams, in the 9th week of the semester, and the final exams in the 16th or 18th week of the semester.
+In 2023, Taiwan Tech adopted the “16 weeks” structure as the same as National Taiwan University System Alliance, to allow more flexibility for instructors and students.
+The Academic Calendar defines two exam periods, the midterm exams in the 8th week of the semester, and the final exams in the 16th week of the semester.
+Each instructor will announce more course schedule in the syllabus of the courses or in the class.

 Information on the class rooms and class hours is given in codes like "TR 413; M1,2" etc..
 Please refer to the following tables for the abbreviations used for class hours and class rooms.